narendrasingh31/Black-Friday-Sales-Prediction/README.md

 ----
 ![](Readme/plot.png)

-## Motivation:
-- Predicting customer's behaviour is one of the most popular applications of Machine Learning in various fields like Finance, Sales, Marketing.
-- Building such predictive models, we can predict the impact of the decisions taken on the growth of our organization.

 ## Conclusion:
 - In this project, we tried to build a model using various algorithms such as Linear regression, KNN regression, Decision tree regression, Random forest and XGB regressor to get the best possible prediction.